hep-gc/cloudscheduler/docs/source/_architecture/_data_services/_database/_tables/csv2_group_metadata.rst

 At a minumum, it must register with a condor central manager to receive jobs to execute.
 This contextualization is achieved through metadata which is passed to **cloud-init** (see https://cloudinit.readthedocs.io/en/latest/).
 The metadata to be used is saved as files within the database.
-Metadata can be defined in this table, at the group level (applies to all clouds within the group) or in the table csv2_cloud_metadata at the cloud level.
-All enabled metadata, both group and cloud, is collated in priority order and passed to cloud-init.
+Metadata can be defined at the group level (applies to all clouds within the group) or specific to each cloud.
+All enabled metadata, both group and cloud level metadata, is collated in priority order and passed to cloud-init.

+This table maintains group level metadata applicable to all clouds within the group.

 Keys: